 Christopher and Maryanne Chengelis, Parents of Peter ’00, Demetra ’98, Damon ’03, Alex ‘09

-Being an alumni from St. Peter’s and having three daughters also graduate from there, I am still around as the Athletic Booster president because I believe in the school and the students there.
+Being an alumni from St. Peter’s and having three daughters also graduate from there, I believe in the school and the students there.
 Academics are first and most important but the athletic traditions that I experienced there and passed on to my daughters is a very special thing that we have.
 The athletic students there have a special place in my heart.
 I hope to be around still supporting those young athletes as they pass through the halls and get older.
 There is no FAMILY stronger than the St. Peter’s family.

 Laura Mion Lindsay, ’86, Parent of Whitney ’07, Krysten ’08, Ann-marie ’12

 In addition to providing the opportunity to learn in the academic arena, St. Peter’s challenges the emerging young adult to think on what they want their lives to be in the moral, spiritual, and ethical sense.
 This opportunity is unique to parochial education.